About the Governor

 Governor of the State of New Mexico

-A staunch advocate of environmental policy and sustainable development, Gov. Lujan Grisham has successfully put in place policies and investments driving sustainability and combating climate change while strengthening the economy.
-In one of her first actions as Governor, she signed an executive order setting the ambitious statewide target of a 45% reduction in net emissions by 2030.
+A staunch advocate of environmental protection and sustainable development, Governor Lujan Grisham has successfully established policies and investments that enhance sustainability, combat climate change and strengthen the economy.
+In one of her first actions as governor, Lujan Grisham signed an executive order setting an ambitious statewide target of a 45% reduction in net emissions by 2030.
 In 2019, she signed the Energy Transition Act setting zero-carbon resources standards for investor-owned utilities by 2045 and rural electric cooperatives by 2050.
-New Mexico is now home to nationally leading oil and gas regulations eliminating millions of pounds of harmful emissions.
-The administration adopted Clean Car Rules in 2021 and the governor announced in 2023 her intention to enact Advanced Clean Car Rules.
-She established New Mexico’s first-ever climate investment center and in 2023 welcomed Singapore-based Maxeon Technologies to New Mexico, which is set to construct the first U.S. based solar-cell manufacturing facility.

-Gov. Lujan Grisham was born in Los Alamos and graduated from St. Michael’s High School in Santa Fe and earned undergraduate and law degrees from the University of New Mexico.
-Before her time as governor, she served as the New Mexico Secretary of Health under Gov. Bill Richardson.
-She also spent three terms representing New Mexico’s District 1 in the US House and served as chair of the House Hispanic Caucus.
+Lujan Grisham was born in Los Alamos and graduated from St. Michael’s High School in Santa Fe before earning undergraduate and law degrees from the University of New Mexico.
+A 12th-generation New Mexican, she is the mother of two adult children and grandmother of three.

 Get in touch with the Governor